Accreditation

 • Discuss strategies to improve treatment outcomes in patients with ventricular arrhythmias and structural heart disease, including new techniques and technologies

-• Discuss the current status and future role for device therapy in the management of sudden cardiac death and heart failure
+• Discuss the current status and future role of device therapy in the management of sudden cardiac death and heart failure

 • Discuss the role of new techniques for VT substrate assessment, including functional scar imaging, intraprocedural MRI, and high-density mapping